Getting the Garden Ready for Winter

 Now that you have got your garden straightened out and ready for the next growing season, you might want to consider what you will need to do to get through the winter.

 Having a snow blower is always a good idea.
-You can keep your sidewalks and driveways clean but they also can be used to access areas of your yard you might need to get to so make sure you take this into consideration when getting the garden ready for winter.
+You can keep your sidewalks and driveways clean, but they can also be used to access areas of your yard you might need to get to, so make sure you consider this when getting the garden ready for winter.

 Fall colors